Noma TulumArchitect Alejandro Gutiérrez of La Metropolitana

-René Redzepi’s tour of Noma pop ups landed in Tulum, Mexico, for seven weeks on 12 April this year, in the form of an open air restaurant flanked by jungle and sea.
+Danish chef and Noma co-owner René Redzepi’s tour of Noma’s restaurant pop-ups landed in Tulum, Mexico, for seven weeks on 12 April 2017, in the form of an open air restaurant flanked by jungle and sea.
 Interdisciplinary design firm La Metropolitana created the collection of furniture for the restaurant, and collaborated with Studio Arq, Cecilia Leon de la Barra, Raina Weberbi and Marco Villa Mateos, as well as the Noma team, on the architectural project as a whole.
 Architect Alejandro Gutiérrez, who founded the Mexican firm alongside industrial designers Rodrigo Escobedo and Mauricio Guerrero almost 10 years ago, explains what the project meant to them as a young Mexican firm with a keen regard for the social context of their work.

 Cereal: What brief were you given by René and his team?